DannyCooper/scaffold/readme.txt

 A starter theme called Scaffold.

+Scaffold WordPress Theme, Copyright 2017 Danny Cooper Scaffold is distributed under the terms of the GNU GPL

 == Description ==

 Scaffold is a lightweight starter theme built using core WordPress functions.
 It doesn't use any frameworks or libraries, this makes it fast, simple and easy to customize!